tjhowse/modbus4mqtt/README.md

 # Modbus4MQTT
 this is my rebuild of my fork from a fork from a fork from modbus4mqtt by tjhowse.
-I have added Double (float64), multiple servicefiles, singlerun option (--loop False), cleaned up wrong templates. updated readme and installation.
+I have added Double (float64), multiple servicefiles,  singlerun option (--loop False), cleaned up wrong templates.
+Removed docker as i use service files. updated readme and installation.

 ##### thanks to tjhowse for the main project